watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

 The output shows the IPv4 and/or IPv6 addresses.

-To check the stats for the interface, use the "-s" option:
+To check the states for the interface, use the "-s" option:

 ```
 ip -s -s link show